Author Archives: healthprimitive

 A pile of red tomatoes sitting in front of some bushes.

-There are many medicinal herbs that are good for the heart, but none quite stand out like Hawthorn.
+There are many medicinal herbs that are good for the heart, but none stand out quite like Hawthorn.
 Hawthorn (genus Crataegus), also called thornapple, is a genus of thorny shrubs or small trees in the rose family (Rosaceae), native to the north temperate zone.
 Many species are common to North America, and a number of cultivated varieties are grown as ornamentals for their attractive flowers and fruits.
 Hawthorn has played an important role in historical folklore throughout the world.
 In Europe hawthorn was believed to be a tree of magical enchantment and is strongly associated with Beltane, the ancient festival celebrating spring.
 In Celtic mythology it is one of the most sacred trees and symbolises love and protection.
 It is also believed that the crown of thorns that adorned Jesus’s head during the crucifixion was made of hawthorn.
 The importance of this tree and it’s medicinal and magical value wasn’t…

 Read more